 - Château de Béru Accommodation

 Château de Béru is situated in the heart of a sea of organic vineyards, just a few kilometers away from the famous wine town of Chablis in the Burgundy region.
 This historic estate has been in the hands of the de Béru family for more than 400 years, boasting a long and rich history.

 The château is an ideal starting point for those who wish to explore the region with its picturesque landscapes, diverse terroirs, and rich cultural heritage.

 Ownership and Philosophy

-From their location in the small, beautiful French village of Béru to their commitment to organic and biodynamic practices, Château de Béru offers an authentic and memorable experience for all who visit.
+From its location in the small, beautiful French village of Béru to its commitment to organic and biodynamic practices, Château de Béru offers an authentic and memorable experience for all who visit.

-See Related: Best Things to Do in Beaune, France
+See Related: Things to Do in Beaune, France

 Vineyards and Terroir

 While exploring Château de Béru, I discovered that the vineyards are in a unique terroir near Chablis.
 The soil in these vineyards is predominantly composed of Kimmeridgian limestone, rich in broken-down marine fossils.